Gkcloud5/Better-future/Learning/Programming/Bash/Functions/About functions - bash.md

 ##### What are functions:

-* Functions are group of commands for later execution, using single na
+* Functions are group of commands for later execution, using single name for this group or routine.
+*